sumantapakira/aem-component-generator/development.md

+From now on please write a comment to request for access to build this project.
+Once access is given then it will be valid for 1 day.

 Please make sure you have added the below dependencies in your own project pom.xml file:-

 1. This is required for checking null annotation